 Instead of sweet potatoes, make fries from pumpkin!
 The color is amazing and you can experiment with different seasonings like onion powder, curry, garlic, cayenne, and more.
 Get the recipe.

 Get rid of the guilt and make pumpkin chips your new go-to afternoon snack.
 Use a mandolin slicer to make them uniform and you won’t be able to tell the difference between store-bought Terra Chips and your own baked-not-fried alternative!
 Get the recipe.

 16. Pumpkin Pudding

 Use your homemade purée (see number 1) to make this simple pumpkin pudding.
-Warm or chilled, this comforting dessert is a homey addition to an autumn dinner party.
+This comforting dessert is a homey addition to an autumn dinner party.
+Get the recipe.

 Check out all the best of pumpkins on Chowhound.